-John Denver released “Poems, Prayers and Promises” in 1971.
+John Denver released "Poems, Prayers and Promises" in 1971.
 This album became a number one hit and became very popular.
-His song “Leaving on a Jet Plane” climbed the Bill Board Charts all the way to up to number two.
+His song "Leaving on a Jet Plane" climbed the Billboard Charts to up to number two.

 In 1972, Rocky Mountain High became one of the Top Ten Albums.
-“Sunshine on my shoulders”, “Annies’s Song”, “I’m Sorry”, “Thank God I’m a Country Boy”, and I’m Single” became No one songs.
+"Sunshine on my shoulders," "Annies' Song," "I'm Sorry," "Thank God I'm a Country Boy," and I'm Single" became No one songs.

-“John Denver’s Greatest Hits”, “Back Home Again” and “Wind Song” became No one albums.
-He appeared in many TV shows and, later on, produced his own TV show.
-His “Rocky Mountain Christmas Special” program was very popular.
-He also appeared as a guest star in the “Muppet Show”.
+"John Denver's Greatest Hits," "Back Home Again," and "Wind Song" became No one albums.
+He appeared in many TV shows and, later on, produced his TV show.
+His "Rocky Mountain Christmas Special" program was top-rated.
+He also appeared as a guest star in the "Muppet Show."

-He wrote the song “I want to live” as the theme song for President Jimmy Carter’s Commission on Word Hunger.
+He wrote the song "I want to live" as the theme song for President Jimmy Carter's Commission on World Hunger.
 John Denver also supported UNICEF.

 In 1970 John Denver and his father reconciled.
 His father taught him how to fly.
-They co-hosted a TV programme “The Higher We Fly – The History of Flight”.
+They co-hosted a TV program, "The Higher We Fly – The History of Flight."

 Role in Politics and Charity

 In the mid-1970’s John Denver was actively involved in Politics.
 In 1976, he supported Jimmy Carter in his campaigns.
-He was the supporter of the Democratic Party and many charitable institutions that worked towards helping the poor and the hungry.
-He also supported African AIDS crisis.
+He was the supporter of the Democratic Party and many charitable institutions that helped the poor and the hungry.
+He also supported the African AIDS crisis.

 In 1976, he co-founded the Windstar Foundation, a non-profit Wildlife Preservation Agency.

 In 1977, he formed the World Hunger Project.
-He was appointed by President Jimmy Carter on World Domestic Hunger Commission.
+President Jimmy Carter appointed him on World Domestic Hunger Commission.